HEnquist/camilladsp/README.md

   A notch filter to attenuate a given frequency `freq` with a bandwidth given either by the Q-value `q` or bandwidth in octaves `bandwidth`.
   The notch filter is similar to a Peaking filter configured with a large negative gain.

+* GeneralNotch

+The general notch is a notch where the pole and zero can be placed at different frequencies.
+It is defined by pole frequency `freq_p` and Q-value `q_p`, as well as zero frequency `freq_z`.

+When `freq_p` and `freq_z` are different, the notch becomes assymemetric with different gain at high and low frequencies.
+With `freq_z > freq_p`, the gain is higher for frequencies below the notch frequency, while `freq_p > freq_z` instead gives higher gain for high frequencies.

+Setting `freq_p = freq_z` gives a normal symmetric notch.

+There is also the optional boolean parameter `normalize_at_dc` that defaults to `false`.

+At the default setting, the gain at high frequencies is fixed at 0 dB and the gain at low frequencies (below the notch) can be either positive or negative depending on the values of `freq_p` and `freq_z`.
+Setting `normalize_at_dc` to `true` instead fixes the gain at lower frequencies to 0 dB.

 * Bandpass

   A second order bandpass filter for a given frequency `freq` with a bandwidth given either by the Q-value `q` or bandwidth in octaves `bandwidth`.